AndreiMisiukevich/HotReload/README.md

 ### Additional Setup / Troubleshooting

+0) If you want to disable HotReload for Release mode, follow instructions here https://github.com/AndreiMisiukevich/HotReload/issues/115#issuecomment-522475773

 1) Your device/simulator/emulator will be discovered automatically. (**IMPORTANT**:
 Make sure your PC/Mac and device/emulator are in the same local network.)